Terraforming: Ethical issues

 There is a philosophical debate within biology and ecology as to whether terraforming other worlds is an ethical endeavor.
 From the point of view of a cosmocentric ethic, this involves balancing the need for the preservation of human life against the intrinsic value of existing planetary ecologies.
 Lucianne Walkowicz has even called terraforming a "planetary-scale strip mining operation".

 On the pro-terraforming side of the argument, there are those like Robert Zubrin, Martyn J. Fogg, Richard L. S. Taylor, and the late Carl Sagan who believe that it is humanity's moral obligation to make other worlds suitable for human life, as a continuation of the history of life-transforming the environments around it on Earth.
 They also point out that Earth would eventually be destroyed if nature takes its course, so that humanity faces a very long-term choice between terraforming other worlds or allowing all terrestrial life to become extinct.
 Terraforming totally barren planets, it is asserted, is not morally wrong as it does not affect any other life.

 The opposing argument posits that terraforming would be an unethical interference in nature, and that given humanity's past treatment of Earth, other planets may be better off without human interference.
 Still others strike a middle ground, such as Christopher McKay, who argues that terraforming is ethically sound only once it is completely certain that an alien planet does not harbor life of its own; but that if it does, it should not try be reshaped to fit humans' own use, but rather to engineer its environment to artificially nurture the alien life and help it thrive and co-evolve, or even co-exist with humans.
 Even this would be seen as a type of terraforming to the strictest of ecocentrists, who would say that all life has the right, in its home biosphere, to evolve without outside interference.

 Economic issues

 The initial cost of such projects as planetary terraforming would be massive, and the infrastructure of such an enterprise would have to be built from scratch.
 Such technology has not yet been developed, let alone financially feasible at the moment.
 John Hickman has pointed out that almost none of the current schemes for terraforming incorporate economic strategies, and most of their models and expectations seem highly optimistic.

 In popular culture

 Terraforming is a common concept in science fiction, ranging from television, movies and novels to video games.

 A related concept from science fiction is xenoforming – a process in which aliens change the Earth or other planets to suit their own needs, already suggested in the classic The War of the Worlds (1898) of H.G.
-Wells.
+Wells, in its specific case of areoforming (from Ares, the Greek alternative name of Mars), Earth being its subject.